Pujarini/JS-prep-101/machine-coding-problems/Google-typeahead-suggestions/readme.md

 - create a data model which mimics the data from api using promise
 - clear suggestions when user clears the input box
 - rate limit function calls on every network call (debounce the input change)

+- need to add intersection observer for multiple results of dropdown